 Why do we need more growth and how will it be accommodated?

-If we wish for local businesses to continue to thrive and create jobs for our children and grandchildren, for Oxfordshire to continue to be at the forefront of innovation, and for our schools and colleges to give the next generation the new skills needed in emerging sectors, then standing still is not an option.
-While unemployment is low in the county at the moment, the lack of affordable housing and our congested roads risks creating a recruitment and skills crisis that could damage the long-term prospects of our region.
-We want to plan for the best future for our residents, and consider what level of sustainable growth can ensure the continuing prosperity of the region, provide sufficient housing to allow businesses to thrive, while maintaining all the elements that make Oxfordshire a great place to live and work.
+However, we know that while unemployment is low in the county at the moment, the lack of affordable housing and our congested roads risk creating a recruitment and skills crisis that could seriously damage the long-term prospects of our region.
+We want to plan for the best future for our residents and consider what level of sustainable growth can ensure the continuing prosperity of the region, provide sufficient housing to allow businesses to thrive, while maintaining all the elements that make Oxfordshire a great place to live and work.

 What type of land site will be used to accommodate the new homes?
 Will you be building on the Green Belt?